nachocaru/xaprb.com/content/blog/2009-08-30-failure-scenarios-and-solutions-in-master-master-replication.md

 Problem: The writable master is reachable but unresponsive due to overload-induced swapping :   Do nothing.
 Moving the load to another server will cause cascading failures.

-I don&#8217;t want to bias the jury, so I&#8217;ll stop there and ask you to contribute your failure scenarios and what you think the correct action should be.
+I don't want to bias the jury, so I'll stop there and ask you to contribute your failure scenarios and what you think the correct action should be.